NSA McMaster on Charlottesville: "Of course it was terrorism"

 "I am ready to work with anybody who will help advance the president's agenda and advance the security, prosperity of the American people," McMaster answered.

-Later on "Meet The Press," Rich Lowry, the editor of the National Review, assessed McMaster's language.
+Later on "Meet The Press," Rich Lowry, editor of National Review, assessed McMaster's language.

 "He used Washington-speak three times to basically answer your question: 'No, I cannot work with Steve Bannon,'" Lowry told host Chuck Todd.

-McMaster also said that Sebastian Gorka, a deputy assistant for the president who frequently appears on television to speak about national security issues “is not in the National Security Council.”
+McMaster also said Sebastian Gorka, a deputy assistant for the president who frequently appears on television to speak about national security issues, "is not in the National Security Council."

-If Gorka represents himself as a spokesperson on national security, McMaster indicated he wasn’t involved.
-“The scheduling people for the media and spokespeople is not my area of responsibility,” he said.
+McMaster indicated that if Gorka represents himself as a spokesman on national security, he wasn't involved.
+"The scheduling people for the media and spokespeople is not my area of responsibility," he said.

-McMaster additionally refuted an assertion that Gorka made to BBC Radio on Thursday, when Gorka called it “nonsensical” for Secretary of State Rex Tillerson to discuss military matters.
+McMaster also rebutted an assertion that Gorka made to BBC Radio on Thursday, when Gorka called it "nonsensical" for Secretary of State Rex Tillerson to discuss military matters.

 "We should always take Secretary of State Tillerson at his word," McMaster said.
 "He is a tremendously talented leader and diplomat."